Red, White & Royal Blue: Film adaptation

 In April 2019, it was reported that Amazon Studios had outbid rivals to secure the film rights of Red, White & Royal Blue, which would be produced by Berlanti Productions.
 In October 2021, it was announced that playwright and screenwriter Matthew Lopez would direct the film.
 In June 2022, Taylor Zakhar Perez and Nicholas Galitzine were announced as the film's leads, playing Alex and Prince Henry respectively.
 Uma Thurman was confirmed to play Ellen Claremont.
 The lead actors confirmed on Instagram that filming had wrapped by August 2022.

 The film was released through Amazon Prime Video on August 11, 2023.
 Amazon reported that the film became the number one movie globally and one of Prime's top three most-watched romantic comedies.

 In the film adaptation, directed by Matthew Lopez, the film grapples with the constriction and expression of queer identity through its characters.
 Director Lopez points out that the film's main characters, Alex and Henry, each face the challenge of their queer identities not being "in step" with their lives as important public figures.

-Director Lopez describes his motives for the film adaptation in an interview with All Things Considered, stating that his goal was to inspire queer people to embrace who they are and work hard to achieve their goals by representing influential queer public figures on screen.
+Manga adaptation

+On November 23, 2025, Futami Shobo Publishing announced a manga adaptation of the novel by Fuki Mamori.
+The manga launched on the boys' love platform La Roseraie on December 20, and on online bookstores on December 23.